mikablachut/Cinema-Room-REST-Service/README.md

 ### Purchase Ticket Endpoint

 Endpoint recives a JSON object with two fields: row number and column number.
 If the seat is available, the program will mark it as purchased and responds with 200 (Ok).
-If the seat is taken or if users pass the wrong row/column number, the program will respond with 400 (BadRequest).
+If the seat has been reserved or if users entered the wrong row/column number, the program will respond with 400 (BadRequest).

 POST method